slackapi/Slack-Ruby-Onboarding-Tutorial/Section-4.md

 ### Installing The App
 Once all of our app's functionality is in place, we can go ahead and install the app on our team. :tada:

-Visit your app's [/auth/start](http://0.0.0.0:9292) page and click the "Add to Slack" button to get begin the OAuth flow.
+Visit your app's [/auth/start](http://0.0.0.0:9292) page and click the "Add to Slack" button to begin the OAuth flow.
 When you click the button, you'll be directed to Slack's auth request page, where a user specifies a team and agrees to grant access for the items specified in the app's desired scope.
 In this demo, we're only using the `bot` scope.